The main purpose of the security deposit is to ensure that tenants pay rent on time and keep the rental property in good condition.

 Therefore, both parties must know and abide by their state's or jurisdiction's real estate rental laws.

 Are you a landlord and received a demand letter from your tenant?
-If you follow the rules, you have a better chance of winning.
-And Doorloop can help you.
+If you follow the rules, you have a better chance of winning!
+Also, Doorloop can help you.